sagemath/sagewiki_to_gh-2022-10-10/grants/09/ccli/supplemental.md

    those who want to roll-their-own installation (perhaps outside of official channels)?

+  * (JG, 6/30) - I think Rob is correct that a single machine should be able to serve an entire small campus, at least initially.
+I hope to have up to 100 simultaneous users on the Drake sage server with 16G of RAM and two quad-core processors (it seemed to serve several small classes with just 4G of RAM).
+Certainly a single machine like that could serve an instructor's classes for the purposes of the grant.

 = Dissemination/Impact =

   * How will the system to allow textbooks to be converted to this on-line